 Which news podcasts are you listening to these days?

-You know everyone asks me this and I’m always reluctant to say because I switch up a lot, so what I’m listening to now might not be what I’m listening to in a few weeks.
-Basically, what I like to do is to listen to the traditional news sources and then go looking for panel discussions like Slate’s Double X podcasts or Media Indigena or the less formal ones like Ryan McMahon and see what other folks are saying about the issues.
+I switch up a lot, so what I’m listening to now might not be what I’m listening to in a few weeks.
+I like to listen to the traditional news sources and then go looking for panel discussions like Slate’s Double X podcasts or Media Indigena or the less formal ones like Ryan McMahon and see what other folks are saying about the issues.

 I’ve also, been listening to a lot of audio fiction these days, which is a growing field in podcasting.
 There is a lot of innovative mixing and storytelling there.
 It’s a very satisfying listening experience, but not in the slightest bit journalistic.